Gretchen Barretto: 1994–1999: Public scandals and pregnancy

-2000–2009: Showbiz comeback and music career launch
+2000–2009: Comeback and music career launch

 Throughout the late nineties, Barretto co-hosted the variety show ASAP in ABS-CBN but her serious comeback to acting began in a special portrayal in the drama series Sa Dulo Ng Walang Hanggan top-billed by sister Claudine Barretto in 2001.
 Barretto revealed that it was her sister Claudine who convinced her to return to acting after a long break from being away from the spotlight.
 In 2001, Barretto appeared with sisters Marjorie and Claudine in Private Conversations with Boy Abunda which became her first public interview together with her siblings.
 In 2006, Barretto and actress Dawn Zulueta engaged in heated exchange of insults after it was reported that the latter did not approve of the prima donna behavior displayed by the former during a Pantene shampoo commercial they made along with actresses Ruffa Gutierrez and Angel Aquino.
 Both actresses revealed that they were not in good terms with each other in separate interviews.
 Several months after the said incident, Zulueta told reporters that they have finally settled this issue in private.
 Later that year, Barretto finally accepted the lead role in the Metro Manila Film Festival entry Matakot Ka sa Karma released by Canary Films in December 2006.
-Matakot Ka Sa Karma became Barretto's first film since 1995's Tirad Pass: The Last Stand of Gen. Gregorio del Pilar and she received huge buzz regarding her movie comeback.
+Matakot Ka sa Karma became Barretto's first film since 1995's Costales and she received huge buzz regarding her movie comeback.
 Barretto was a no-show in the Metro Manila Film Festival Awards Ceremony as well as in the Parade of Stars several days prior to the event.
 The movie opened to modest reviews and placed fourth in the box office.
 Barretto was also set to reunite with former flame Bong Revilla in the movie Kapag Tumibok Ang Puso: Not Once, But Twice but backed out after a supposed feud arose between her and Revilla's wife Lani Mercado, during the film's pre-production.
 In 2007, a photo of Barretto kissing actor John Estrada circulated and went viral causing controversy in the showbiz industry.
 Both Barretto and Estrada denied having an affair or relationship.